SENKO HOLDINGS

 (carbon pricing)

-·Increased logistics costs ·Consolidation of logistics in SENKO’s logistics group
+● Increased logistics costs ● Consolidation of logistics network into SENKO’s logistics group

-·Increased energy procurement costs ·Use of solar power self-consignment at SENKO Group facilities
+● Increased energy procurement costs ● Solar power generation at Group facilities

-(increased demand for environmentally friendly products and services)
+(Increased demand for environmentally friendly products, goods, and services*)

-·Selection of environmentally friendly products and services by customers
+● Selection of environmentally friendly products, goods, and services by customers

-·Stagnating market share if SENKO fails to supply environmentally friendly products and services
+● Stagnating market share if SENKO fails to supply environmentally friendly products, goods, and services*

 Physical risk Acute